Hellikandra/ATAK-Weather-Plugin/README.md

 # Point of contacts

-The PoC can be do under Discord TAK Community.
+The PoC can be contacted under Discord TAK Community.
 Anyone can participate to the development.
+Sharp for development and Hellikandra for repository.